Accreditation

 - Maintain patient records as instructed.

-- The student will demonstrate effective oral communication skills in the clinical setting.
+- Demonstrate practical oral communication skills in the clinical setting.

-- The student will be introduced to research methodology and have the opportunity to write and present an informative research paper.
+- Understand research methodology, having the opportunity to write and present an informative research paper.

-- Participate in the quality assurance program.
-To include morning warm-ups and shadow physicists during a monthly QA routine during their physics rotation.
+- Participate in the quality assurance program to include morning warm-ups and shadowing physicists during a monthly QA routine during their physics rotation.

 - Provide input for equipment and supply decisions.